Attendance

 We understand how tempting it must be to book a holiday in term time.
 Cheaper holidays (even taking the penalty notice into consideration), quieter destinations and it being easier to book time off from work are just a few of the considerations.
 However, you must consider the hidden cost.
 One or two weeks away from school can be devastating in terms of undermining learning.
 Learning is like building a house- a firm foundation needs to be laid and then skills and knowledge are layered like bricks.
 Each layer is critical to understanding what comes next.
 Miss some layers and learning stops making sense.
 Effectively there is nothing to hold the ceiling up by the time the student gets to the test or examination.
 This can result in students lacking confidence, losing the desire to learn, and feeling embarrassed about their test scores or not being able to complete the work.
 It can be the start of general disengagement and a loss of self-esteem.
 Over time, the consequences of a holiday in term time could lead to underachievement and lower GCSE grades.
 Research, and our own experience, shows that missing just 8.5 days a year will usually lead to the student dropping a GCSE grade, on average, in every subject.
 This in turn could become a barrier to career options and potential future earnings.
 The holiday might sound like a fantastic idea in the here and now but is it worth jeopardising your child’s future?

-• We regularly review attendance and have a five stage process to support our students and families.
+We regularly review attendance and have processes in place to support our students and families.
 Regular communication is part of that process and is an expectation of schools from the local authority.
 It is important that students and families are aware of the support available in school.
 We also like to keep you updated of the number of absences from school, the amount of hours lost and how this compares to school averages.